oneforawe/ai-vision-for-endoscopy/explain/README.md

-Recommendaation: Go to `presentations` first.
+Recommendation: Go to `presentations` first.

 Here you can find material that explains the project and investigates the input and output (mostly in the form of Jupyter notebooks).